perslev/U-Time/README.md

 U-Sleep is a fully convolutional deep neural network for automated sleep staging.
 A single instance of the model may be trained to perform accurate and resilient sleep staging across a wide range of clinical populations and polysomnography (PSG) acquisition protocols.

+This software allows simultaneous training of U-Sleep across any number of PSG datasets using on-the-fly random selection of input channel configurations.
+It features a command-line interface for initializing, training and evaluating models without needing to modify the underlying codebase.

+#### Pre-trained U-Sleep
-In the following we will introduce the software behind U-Sleep.
+In the following we will introduce the software behind U-Sleep in greater detail.
 Please note that:

 * If you are interested to re-implement, extend, or train U-Sleep yourself e.g. on other datasets, you are at the right place!
 * If you are looking to use our pre-trained U-Sleep model for automated sleep staging, please refer to https://sleep.ai.ku.dk and follow the introduction steps.

+#### U-Time and U-Sleep - What's the Difference?
+This repository stores code for training and evaluating the `U-Sleep` sleep staging model.
+It builds upon and significantly extends our [U-Time](https://github.com/perslev/U-Time) repository, published at NeurIPS 2019 [[1]](#utime_ref).
+In the following, we will use the term *U-Sleep* to denote the resilient high frequency sleep staging model currently in review [[2]](#usleep_ref), and *U-Time* to denote this repository of code used to train and evaluate the U-Sleep model.

 ## System Requirements
 **Hardware Requirements:** TODO